 Management of human resources

 The Performance Management System is based on an annual performance cycle with a formal annual review and a less formal half-yearly review.
-Since all staff have less than eight months service with the office of the Inspector-General at 30 June 2004, the Inspector-General's Performance Management System is yet to complete a full cycle.
 The Inspector-General has utilised the design features and infrastructure of the Treasury Performance Management System in the establishment of the Performance Management System.
 An important feature is transparency in the process used by the Executive in measuring performance and communicating to each individual staff member.
 All staff report directly to both members of the Executive.
 Within a very small office environment, monitoring and assessing performance on an individual basis is relatively straightforward.
 Conversely, it is more difficult to evaluate individual performance against the wider population of people in similar roles.

 Australian Workplace Agreements